jonknutson/kubectl-eks-apply/README.md

 ## Environment Variables
 ## `REGION`
-**Required** The AWS region to use.
-Default `us-east-2`.
+**Required** The AWS region in which your cluster lives.

 ## `CLUSTER`
-**Required** The arguments to pass to kubectl.
+**Required** The name of the cluster against which to authenticate.

 ## Inputs
 ## `kubectl-command`
-**Required** The file or files against which you want to run kubectl apply.
+**Required** The subcommand and arguments to pass to kubectl.

 ## Example usage
+Connect to cluster named `xyzdemo` in `us-east-2`.
+Run all of the manifests in a directory named `k8s-config`
 ```
+  - name: Apply Kubernetes Manifests
     uses: jonknutson/kubectl-eks-apply@v2.1.2
     env:
       REGION: us-east-2
-  CLUSTER: my-cluster
+      CLUSTER: xyzdemo
     with:
-  args: apply -f manifest_dir
+      kubectl-command: apply -f ./k8s-config
 ```